White Plains Sanitary Relief (12280)

 What is the goal of this project?

-- Construction is estimated to begin as early as Spring 2023.
+- Construction is estimated to begin in Spring 2023.

 - MSD Project Clear will replace approximately 2,835 feet of wastewater pipe.

 - The pipe size will increase to between 8 and 15-inches in diameter, allowing a larger amount of wastewater to flow through the system.

 - MSD Project Clear will also install approximately 852 feet of natural channel stabilization.

 What can residents expect?